OpenHFT/Chronicle-Network/README.md

 This is an example of how to create and start a simple server, this server is configured with TextWire, so the client must also be configured with TextWire.
-The port that we will use will be ( in this example ) determined by the TCP Registry, of course in a real life production environment you may decide not to use the TcpRegistry or if you still use the TcpRegistry you can use a fixed <host>:<port>
+The port that we will use will be ( in this example ) determined by the TCP Registry, of course in a real life production environment you may decide not to use the TcpRegistry or if you still use the TcpRegistry you can use a fixed host:port.

 ```java
 final String expectedMessage = "<my message>";